DIRECTV Strikes Deal With Amazon to Provide Thursday Night Football to Bars - The TV Answer Man!

 DIRECTV said in the press release that any current DIRECTV For Business customer subscribing to a Business Entertainment plan or above will automatically receive the Amazon Thursday Night Football feed for free.
 The Amazon games will be available on DIRECTV’s channel 9526.
 (Games involving in-market teams will be available on a local channel in those markets.)

-Amazon’s first Thursday night game will be on September 15 when the Kansas City Chiefs play the Los Angeles Chargers at 8 p.m.
+Amazon’s first regular season Thursday night game will be on September 15 when the Kansas City Chiefs play the Los Angeles Chargers at 8 p.m.
 ET.
+The streamer will show the 49ers-Texans pre-season game on August 25.

 Also see: How much do bars and restaurants pay to carry the Sunday Ticket.